ChloeCodesThings/FakeCallWorkshop/README.md

 ### Test Your First Azure Function

 Click the **Run** button at the top of your function.
-Your logs should pop up and show that your function has been called.
-If all goes smoothly, you should receive a text saying "Woohoo- it worked!".
+Your logs should pop up and show that your function has been called. **This may take a couple minutes on your 1st try, so stay patient!** If all goes smoothly, you should receive a text saying "Woohoo- it worked!".
 You can also run and test this function by copying and pasting the function URL (located in the **</> Get function URL** link above your function) in your browser.

 📝 NOTE: If you are still using a trial account, texts and calls from Twilio will have a *Sent from your Twilio trial account* message before it.
 If you'd like to remove this, consider upgrading and adding code **CHLOE20** for some credits.